devinci-it/login-core/README.md

 # Laravel Login Core

-The Laravel Login Core package (`devinci-it/login-core`) offers essential features for any Laravel application, including a standard login and registration system.
+Laravel Login Core is a Laravel package designed to streamline the integration of standard login and registration systems into Laravel applications.
+Whether you're a novice or an experienced developer, this package aims to simplify the setup process, allowing you to focus on building your application's core features.

 ## Installation

-To install the package, utilize Composer:
+To install the package, use Composer:

 ```bash
 composer require devinci-it/login-core
 ```

-## Usage

-After installing the package, employ the provided Artisan command to set up the login and registration system:
+Once installed, run the following Artisan command to set up the login and registration system:

 ```bash
 php artisan login:setup